bryson1221/bryson1221.github.io/about/index.md

 ## About Me
 Hi, I'm Bryson.

-Originally from Steubenville, OH, I now live in Austin, TX with my girlfriend, 2 dogs, and cat.
+Originally from Steubenville, OH, I now live in Austin, TX with my partner, 2 dogs, and cat.

 I currently work as a Business Development Team Lead and I am a Senior at Southern New Hampshire University.